-Case 927-AM-19
+Case 002-AM-21

-Amend the Zoning Map to change the zoning district designation from the AG-2 Agriculture Zoning District to the B-4 General Business Zoning District in order to establish and operate the proposed Special Use in related Zoning Case 928-S-19.
+Amend the Zoning Map to change the zoning district designation from the AG-2 Agriculture Zoning District to the B-4 General Business Zoning District in order to establish and operate the proposed Special Use in related Zoning Case 003-S-21.

-Case 928-S-19
+Case 003-S-21

-Authorize multiple principal uses and buildings on the same lot, consisting of the following proposed uses: 35 Self-Storage Warehouse Units with heat and utilities to individual units, a Business Office, and a Public Recreation Facility as a Special Use on land that is proposed to be rezoned to the B-4 General Business Zoning District from the current AG-2 Agriculture Zoning District in related zoning case 927-AM-19.
+Authorize a Special Use consisting of multiple principal buildings on the same lot on land that is proposed to be rezoned to the B-4 General Business Zoning District from the current AG-2 Agriculture Zoning District in related zoning case 002-AM-21.

-Location: A tract of land in the East Half of the Northeast Quarter of the Northeast Quarter of Section 33, Township 20 North, Range 9 East of the Third Principal Meridian in Somer Township with an address of 3804 N Cunningham Avenue, Urbana.
+Location: A 7.05-acre tract of land in the East Half of the Northeast Quarter of the Northeast

+Quarter of Section 33, Township 20 North, Range 9 East of the Third Principal Meridian in Somer Township with an address of 3804 N Cunningham Avenue, Urbana.